 2018 2017

-Short-term benefits \$ 208,300 \$ 142,320
+Short-term benefits \$ 55,500 \$ 35,580

-Share-based payments 584,471 283,221
+Share-based payments

-Total \$ 792,771 \$ 425,541
+Total \$ 55,500 \$ 35,580

-(An Exploration Stage Company) Management's Discussion and Analysis For the Year Ended April 30, 2018
+(An Exploration Stage Company) Management's Discussion and Analysis For the Three Months Ended July 31, 2018

-I. Related Party Transactions, continued
+G. Related Party Transactions, continued

 One executive officer is entitled to termination benefits in the event of a change of control equal to thirty six months of the compensation that would have been paid during the unexpired term of their agreement.
-The remaining balance payable under the agreement termination clause as at April 30, 2018 was \$468,000.
+The remaining balance payable under the agreement termination clause as at July 31, 2018 was \$468,000.

-J. Financial Condition, Liquidity and Capital Resources
+H. Financial Condition, Liquidity and Capital Resources

-As at April 30, 2018 the Company had working capital of \$1,841,834 (2017 - \$2,137,928).
-However, the Company does not yet generate any revenue from operations and, for the foreseeable future, the Company will need to rely upon earn-in agreements and / or issue share capital to finance future exploration and administrative activities.
+As at July 31, 2018 the Company had working capital of \$897,850 (April 30, 2018 - \$1,841,834).
+However, the Company does not yet generate any revenue from operations and, for the foreseeable future, will need to rely upon earn-in agreements and / or issue share capital to finance future exploration and administrative activities.
 Although the Company has been successful in its financing initiatives, there can be no assurance that the Company will be able to obtain adequate future financing.
 Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration and development of its projects with a possible loss of some properties and reduction or termination of operations.